Guide To American AAdvantage Gold Status

 AAdvantage Gold members receive unlimited complimentary space available upgrades within North America, including for up to one travel companion:

 So while you’ll always be on the upgrade waitlist when on an eligible itinerary, don’t expect that you’ll clear often as a Gold member.
 American has gotten much better at selling first class seats over the years, leaving fewer seats for upgrades.
-Furthermore, the airline has started aggressively selling upgrades for cash, and the new pilot contract also allows deadheading pilots to be upgraded ahead of elite passengers on the airport upgrade list.
+Furthermore, the airline has started aggressively selling upgrades for cash, and the pilot contract also allows deadheading pilots to be upgraded ahead of elite passengers on the airport upgrade list.

-While it will vary by route, I’d guess that on average AAdvantage Gold members clear upgrades maybe 20% of the time.
+While it will vary by route, I’d guess that on average, AAdvantage Gold members clear upgrades maybe 20% of the time.
 And expect those upgrades to be more on short haul leisure routes on a Saturday, rather than business routes on a Thursday.
 And that’s probably even optimistic.

 See my guide to American’s complimentary elite upgrades.